April 14, 2017

-“Aidan is well on her way to become a leader in the teaching philosophy community,” said Harrell, associate teaching professor of philosophy.
+“Aidan is well on her way to become a leader in the teaching philosophy community,” said Harrell, teaching professor of philosophy.
 “In addition to faculty praise, Aidan has consistently been highly rated by her students both in her capacity as a teaching assistant and as a primary instructor.”

 Students regularly described Kestigian as warm, friendly and approachable.